-The road is now closed for the season and will open again in the beginning of june.
+The road is now closed for the season and will open again the 6:th of June.

 The Wilderness Road is one of Sweden’s highest roads and connects Jämtland with Swedish Lapland.
 The naturally beautiful and wild road passes through the Village of Stora Blåsjön and over the mighty high plateau of Stekenjokk as it winds into Southern Lapland.